https://www.bluebombers.com/2025/12/22/blue-bombers-announce-coaching-changes/

 Now let's get some football players of the future.

-Quote from: Jesse on Today at 07:29:42 PMIt's really frustrating to hear Mike say all the same things we said when Hogan was hired.
+Quote from: Jesse on December 22, 2025, 07:29:42 PMIt's really frustrating to hear Mike say all the same things we said when Hogan was hired.
 Just a dumb move and a wasted season for a veteran team and home Grey Cup.

 "We weren't good enough last year for a variety of reasons and we needed to seek someone with more experience," O'Shea told the media on Monday.